AmiiiiiiZ/CGProject3D/README.md

-# CGProject3D
+ open# CGProject3D

-# To see my test project, please go to folder ProjectFiles, and AmyTrySceneV2.html in your browser.
+# To see my test project, please go to folder ProjectFiles, and open AmyTrySceneV2.html in your browser.
 AmyTryScene.html is the old test version.

 # For teammates: